renogomez/cc-2019-research-msk/README.md

 The best practices described here are based in experiences running and operating large-scale Kafka clusters on Amazon Web Services.
 This post intends to help AWS customers currently working and running Kafka on AWS, and also, for those customers who are considering migrating on-premises Kafka deployment to AWS.

-Running Kafka on Amazon EC2 provides a high performance, scalable solutions and many different instance types and storage options combinations for Kafka deployments.
-However, since there are a lot of possible deployment topologies, it's not always trivial to select the most appropiate strategy for a specific use case.
+Running Kafka on Amazon EC2 provides a **high performance**, **scalable solutions** and many **different instance types and storage options** combinations for Kafka deployments.
+However, since there are a lot of possible deployment topologies, **it's not always trivial to select the most appropiate strategy for a specific use case**.

-Here we try to cover some aspects of running Kafka clusters on AWS
+Here we try to cover some aspects of running Kafka clusters on AWS:

 * Deployment considerations and patterns
 * Storage options
 * Instance Types